HenronenGIT/lem-in/README.md

 | 2 | ≤ Increases dramatically |
 | 1 | ≤ Far from the objectives |

-Under our testing *Time complexity* of the program never exceeded `0.15 s`.
+Under our testing *Time complexity* of the program never exceeded `0.15 seconds`.
 So we think we did pretty well on that part.

 Our testing average of *Algorithm's accuracy* was on the 4-grade mark.
 Sometimes turn count is exceeded by 2 moves.